gilliek/opml-parser/README.md

 OPML-Parser
 ===========

-opml-parser is a simple Ruby gem that provides OPML parsing and export to OPML.
+opml-parser is a simple Ruby gem that provides a module for parsing OPML.

 Installation
 ============